Alarm in the Auto Industry

 Gloomy Forecasts for the Auto Industry

-“Suppliers are particularly affected because the transition from internal combustion engines to electric mobility will result in significant job losses, especially within the supplier industry,” emphasized the VDA chief.
-The elimination of complex transmissions, exhaust systems, and engine components for internal combustion engines is creating deep gaps in the order books of many small and medium-sized enterprises.
+“Suppliers are particularly affected because the transition from internal combustion engines to electric mobility will result in significant job losses, especially in the supplier industry,” emphasized the VDA chief.
+The elimination of complex transmissions, exhaust systems, and engine components—which were necessary for combustion engine models—is taking a heavy toll on the order books of many small and medium-sized enterprises.
 This is truly bad news for Austria.

 In this scenario, the job loss by 2035 would amount to only about 75,000 jobs.
 Flexibility on the path to climate neutrality could thus prevent the loss of around 150,000 jobs.
 Müller describes the competitive mood in the country as disastrous: “Unfortunately, I have to say: The mood is bad, the situation is even worse.”
 She accuses parts of the political establishment of denying reality.

 In December, the EU Commission proposed continuing to register new cars with internal combustion engines in the EU even after 2035—a departure from the originally negotiated phase-out of combustion engines.
-In the future, there are to be exceptions under which CO2 emissions would only need to be reduced by up to 90 percent compared to the base year of 2021.
+In the future, there will be exceptions under which CO2 emissions must be reduced by only up to 90 percent compared to the base year of 2021.
 However, these concessions are not enough for the auto lobby...

 This article has been automatically translated,